 Huntington Mennonite Church stands in the historic third wave of the Protestant Reformation.
 Begun as a mission outreach to Newport News in the 1920s., the congregation grew in and out of several locations.
 When the downtown landscape became more industrial in the 1960s, the Huntington Avenue Mennonite Church made plans to move into a residential neighborhood on Harpersville Road.
 The congregation retained its former name when it opened its current building in 1972.
-The desire to serve and engage with the local community still drives congregational vision – we seek to grow as followers of Jesus Christ by the power of the Holy Spirit and as a community of God’s grace, joy and peace, so that God’s healing and hope flow through us to the world.
+The desire to serve and engage with the local community still drives congregational vision – we seek to grow as followers of Jesus Christ and by the power of the Holy Spirit grow as a community of God’s grace, joy and peace, so that God’s healing and hope flow through us to the world.

 Church Leadership Council:

 Pastor- Howard Miller

 Embrace Elder – Anna Janzen

 Rescue Elder – Russell DeYoung

 Pastoral Associate – Dianna Schiedel

 Salvation is by grace through faith in Christ

 God is rescuing a world gone wrong.
 The Bible is a record of this story which culminates in the life, death and resurrection of Jesus Christ.
 Ever since, God has been drawing persons to Himself through the work of the Holy Spirit, the gift of His presence in the world today.
 We are one family of faith that is part of God’s church worldwide who point to the centrality of Jesus, community and reconciliation.